Practice Zero-Based Budgeting

 Age Of Money

-A higher age of money indicates easier overall money management.
-The longer your money sits in your accounts, the more time you have to consider its opportunity cost and make informed decisions.
+A higher Age of Money means more financial breathing room.
+The longer your money sits, the more time you have to think and make smart decisions.

-If you're new to budgeting, don't worry too much about the age of money.
-By following the principles in this guidebook, your money's age will naturally increase over time.
+If you're just starting out with budgeting, don't worry too much about it.
+By following the steps in this guide, your Age of Money will grow over time.

 Assets

-The Tracking section monitors the market value of assets not included in our budget categories and those that are less liquid or salable than cash.
-These assets include automobiles, real estate, non-liquid investments like bond and stock portfolios, private equity, and similar items.
+This keeps a record of the value of non-monetary assets—those not used in budgeting and less liquid than cash.
+These include things like cars, real estate, stock and bond portfolios, private equity, and other similar assets.

 Budget Categories